curi/fi/docs/_posts/2020-11-20-1st-order-getting-stuck-vs-2nd-order-getting-stuck-and-structural-epistemology.md

 Let's consider a concrete example: building a computer.
 Alice and Bob have finished high school and want to build a computer over the christmas break.
 They will need to learn about the components of a computer so they know what to buy (cpu, motherboard, ram, ssds and/or hdds, the case, etc).
 They also need to know some super-basics about electronics: how to plug all their components together, what cables they'll need to use or buy, calculating power consumption, etc. Those are concepts *X* and *Y*.
 Concept *Z* is how all the components work together in a complete computer and which configurations work for particular purposes (e.g. gaming, office work, video editing, streaming, music creation, digital art, etc).
 They need to know some other things too (like how to install an operating system, and background knowledge) -- we don't need to consider those things for this example.

-Once they know *Z* they can choose and buy their compoents and then put it all together.
+Once they know *Z* they can choose and buy their components and then put it all together.
 They're both successful.

 As it happens, both of them applied for electrical engineering courses at university, and both are accepted.
 At the end of their break, they take their computers and their knowledge about computers -- *(X,Y,Z)* -- with them to to university.